zrlay/dj-braintree/docs/usage.rst

 .. warning:: **anonymous** users always raise a ``ImproperlyConfigured`` exception.

      When **anonymous** users encounter these components they will raise a ``django.core.exceptions.ImproperlyConfigured`` exception.
-This is done because dj-stripe is not an authentication system, so it does a hard error to make it easier for you to catch where content may not be behind authentication systems.
+This is done because dj-braintree is not an authentication system, so it does a hard error to make it easier for you to catch where content may not be behind authentication systems.

 Any project can use one or more of these methods to control access.